ConacBreslin/CBBridge/README.md

 I would like to thank my mentor Chris Quinn for sound advice and support.

 I would like to thank many tutors in Code Institute for being unfailingly helpful and nice, in particular Alan, Mikos, Tim, Jo, Igor and Fatima.

+I would like to thank the Code Institute's slack community for help in answering questions and for feedback on the site.

 I would like to thank Stephen Seagrave for his [excellent presentation](https://us02web.zoom.us/rec/play/zZzrdRcJ1Gz9isoaRTUcHNhB1VEqzkhcI4kkOUXEbTGTShtMaNQEpxYE7dW214K5X2OWveSRPLL-oWtA.5EMQT2YvoO2ZLIox?autoplay=true) on MS1 projects that I consulted repeatedly.